MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Get-SPSiteSubscriptionEdiscoveryHub.md

 ### -Identity
 Specifies the URL of the site collections to the eDiscovery hub.
-Can pipe the result from the Get-SPSiteSubcription cmdlet.
+Can pipe the result from the Get-SPSiteSubscription cmdlet.

 ```yaml
 Type: SPSiteSubscriptionPipeBind